WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Scarlet/Feather and other sideloaders
 My DNS is compatible with these services

-Follow Part 1 of my main guide to install the DNS blocker itself, Part 2,3 and 4 is only for ESign and how to set it up
+Follow Part 1 of my main guide to install the DNS blocker.

-Part 2,3 and 4 is for ESign itself
+Part 2,3 and 4 is for ESign itself.
 ## Compatibility
 This should work for all iOS, iPadOS and even macOS devices, on the latest versions of all iOS, iPadOS and macOS.